International Control Commission: Organisation

+Strength

 Initially, the participant nations were prepared to commit a significant number of diplomats and military personnel to the project.
 India, as lead-nation, was determined to ensure adequate security measures and from its own very recent history had bitter experience of how fraught the task of Partition and population transfer could be.
 It deployed a full battalion of infantry, 2nd Bn. the Guards Regiment, as security for the subordinate headquarters and as an operational reserve.
-In addition, the Indian Army's Corps of Signals established and manned the communications network between the field teams and the headquarters, and linked the capitals, of the three, or rather the four, countries.
+In addition, the Indian Army's Corps of Signals established and operated the communications network between the field teams and the headquarters, and linked the capitals, of the three, or rather the four, countries.
 The following figures probably represent the maximum effort, around 24 March 1955, during the height of population transfer: